calmjs/calmjs/README.rst

     positional arguments:
       <command>
-        npm          npm support for the calmjs framework
+        npm          npm support for the calmjs framework yarn         yarn support for the calmjs framework

     optional arguments:
       -h, --help     show this help message and exit

+    global options:
+      -d, --debug    show traceback on error; twice for post_mortem '--debugger' when execution cannot continue
+      -q, --quiet    be more quiet
+      -v, --verbose  be more verbose
+      -V, --version  print version information

 As mentioned, |npm| support is built-in so it is always available; to access its help, simply execute ``calmjs npm -h``, which will then list